freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ##### Merging a valid pull request:

-If the pull request looks ready to merge (and doesn't require additional approvals - remember we require at least two), you can go ahead and merge it.
+If the pull request looks ready to merge (and doesn't require additional approvals - remember, we require at least two), you can go ahead and merge it.
 Be sure to use the default **"Squash and Merge"** option.
-This will squash all the pull requests commits down into a single commit, making the Git history much easier to read.
+This will squash all the pull request commits down into a single commit, making the Git history much easier to read.

 > You should then comment on the pull request, thanking the contributor in your own personal way!